 An arbitration which is not administered by an institution under its rules is an ad hoc arbitration and is the preferred option in certain sectors.

-An arbitration clause in a contract may provide for arbitration in London without specifying an institution to administer the proceedings under its rules.
-If so, this will be an “ad hoc” arbitration, which will be conducted under the Arbitration Act 1996 with the Commercial Court in a supporting role.
+An arbitration clause in a contract may provide for arbitration without specifying an institution to administer the proceedings under its rules.
+If so, this will be an “ad hoc” arbitration.
+If it is seated in London, the proceedings will be conducted under the Arbitration Act 1996 with the Commercial Court in a supporting role.
 See my blog post, Ad hoc arbitration: a quiet majority.

 It is open to the parties to an ad hoc arbitration to agree on a set of procedural rules to govern their arbitration.